No Results Found

 - Characterisation of modern and ancient algal Rubisco with implications for carbon isotopes and acquisition

-Sam is a polar scientist himself, and has just submitted his doctoral thesis, supervised by Helen Johnson and Yavor Kostov, and funded by the NERC DTP in Environmental Research.
+Sam is a polar scientist himself, and completed his PhD in 2021, supervised by Helen Johnson and Yavor Kostov, and funded by the NERC DTP in Environmental Research.
 His research concerns the changing Arctic Ocean.
 In particular, he studies the interactions between wind patterns, sea ice dynamics and thermodynamics, and freshwater in the ocean.

 Sam is also a keen science communicator with a particular interest in audio and podcasting.
 He participated in the MOSAiC expedition and created a series of short podcasts that animate the science of this year-round scientific campaign in the Arctic Ocean.
 These can be found here: https://www.buzzsprout.com/1009144 as well as on Apple Podcasts, Spotify, etc.

-I use a multidisciplinary approach drawing on geology, palaeontology and geochemistry to reconstruct Earth history and work closely with climate modellers.
+Stuart uses a multidisciplinary approach drawing on geology, palaeontology and geochemistry to reconstruct Earth history and works closely with climate modellers.
 The comparison of model simulations of Earth’s past climates compared with proxy records of climate allows us to gain mechanistic insights into the workings of the Earth system.
-I have conducted fieldwork in many parts of the world and participated in two scientific ocean drilling expeditions.
+Stuart has conducted fieldwork in many parts of the world and participated in two scientific ocean drilling expeditions.

-I am a seismologist, using geophysical observations, novel data processing methods and simple geophysical models to improve our understanding of fundamental earth system processes.
-My current expertise is primarily in elucidating geophysical processes at glaciers and volcanoes.
+Thomas is a seismologist, using geophysical observations, novel data processing methods and simple geophysical models to improve our understanding of fundamental earth system processes.
+His current expertise is primarily in elucidating geophysical processes at glaciers and volcanoes.

-My research spans a wide variety of areas, from the theoretical to the practical, in issues related to the predictability and dynamics of weather and climate.
-On the theoretical side, I am especially interested in aspects of the climate system which exhibit nonlinear behaviour, for example where climatic processes on different space and time scales interact.
+Prof Palmer’s research spans a wide variety of areas, from the theoretical to the practical, in issues related to the predictability and dynamics of weather and climate.
+On the theoretical side, he is interested in aspects of the climate system which exhibit nonlinear behaviour, for example where climatic processes on different space and time scales interact.

-Most recently, my research has focused on the notion of imprecise computing to simulate climate at extremely high resolution.
-I believe strongly in the notion of a “CERN for Climate Change” to tackle many of challenges of simulating climate accurately.
+Most recently, Tim’s research has focused on the notion of imprecise computing to simulate climate at extremely high resolution.

-I am carrying out population genetic and phylogeographic studies of penguins around Antarctica and the sub-Antarctic, using microsatellites and mitochondrial DNA.
+- Population genetics of penguins.
 The aim of this project is to see how different species of penguin populations are structured around the Southern Ocean and how these populations have changed in the past in response to changing ice conditions.
 The aim is to define biologically meaningful management units for policy makers and to help identify where best to place protected areas.
-There are many collaborators for this work, but primarily Mike Polito at Wood’s Hole Oceanographic Institute and Steve Emslie at UNCW.

-By collaborating with tourist operators we are trying to reach many more potential monitoring sites over the Antarctic Peninsula and surrounding islands.
+- Collaborating with tourist operators.
+Tom is trying to reach many more potential monitoring sites over the Antarctic Peninsula and surrounding islands.
 It is possible to expand the current monitoring network to include a far greater coverage of species and network sites, in a cost effective manner.
-I work closely with the Zoological Society of London, Oceanites’ Antarctic Site Inventory and Heather Lynch at Stony Brook University.

-My primary research interests are in Organic Chemistry and in Polar regions.
-Hence I have become interested in Arctic pollution, particularly persistent organic pollutants.
-For my research I wish to understand this further by quantifying their presence, potentially through the development of new techniques, in abiota (and more rarely biota) with the intent of shedding more light of the movement of pollutants to and within polar regions.
+Will’s primary research interests are in Organic Chemistry and in Polar regions.
+Hence he has become interested in Arctic pollution, particularly persistent organic pollutants.
+Will’s research seeks to understand this further by quantifying their presence, potentially through the development of new techniques, in abiota (and more rarely biota) with the intent of shedding more light of the movement of pollutants to and within polar regions.

 As Professor of Ecosystem Science at the School of Geography and the Environment and Programme Leader in Ecosystems at the Environmental Change Institute, Prof. Malhi’s research interests focus on interactions between forest ecosystems and the global atmosphere, with a particular focus on their role in global carbon, energy and water cycles, and in understanding how the ecology of natural ecosystems may be shifting in response to global atmospheric change.
 More recently his interests have expanded to include the impacts and limitation of tropical deforestation.